learning-zone/javascript-basics/javascript-programs.md

 Let say `new User("xyz")` created a object called `foo`.
 The value `"USA"` will be assigned to `foo["location"]`, but according to [ECMAScript Specification](http://www.ecma-international.org/ecma-262/6.0/#sec-assignment-operators-runtime-semantics-evaluation) , pt 12.14.4 the assignment will itself return the rightmost value: in our case it's `"USA"`.
  Then it will be assigned to person.

- To better understand what's going on here, try to execute this code in console, line by line:
+ To better understand What is going on here, try to execute this code in console, line by line:
  ```javascript
 function User(name) {
   this.name = name || "JsGeeks";